FREE Shipping on orders over $899

 Osteoarthritis: causes, symptoms and treatment

 Osteoarthritis (OA) is also known as degenerative joint disease, osteoarthritis, or wear-and-tear arthritis.
-It is a joint condition that appears over time and is the most common form of arthritis.
-It generally occurs in older adults, but can also be caused by injuries or as a consequence of obesity.
+It is a joint condition that develops over time and is the most common form of arthritis.
+It typically occurs in older adults, but can also be caused by injury or obesity.

-Arthritis and osteoarthritis are commonly confused since both are common in both men and women, and both cause pain and affect one or more joints.
-However, these are different diseases.
-Osteoarthritis occurs in 10% of men over 60 years of age, while in women it reaches 13%.
+Arthritis and osteoarthritis are often confused because both are common in both men and women, and both cause pain and affect one or more joints.
+However, they are distinct diseases.
+Osteoarthritis affects 10% of men over 60, while it affects 13% of women.

-It is a joint disease where the tissues of the affected joint deteriorate over time.
-It generally affects older adults more, since it appears more commonly over the years.
+It's a joint disease where the tissues in the affected joint deteriorate over time.
+It generally affects older adults more, as it commonly develops with age.

-Joints are the components of the skeleton that allow the connection between two bones and, therefore, movement.
-Cartilage, which contains collagen and protects the ends of bones, tends to wear down over the years, making movement difficult.
-It can cause damage to any joint, with those in the hands, knees, hips, and spine being the most common.
+Joints are the skeletal components that allow two bones to connect and, therefore, allow movement.
+Cartilage, which contains collagen and protects the ends of bones, often wears down over the years, making movement difficult.
+It can cause damage to any joint, with the hands, knees, hips, and spine being the most common.

 Symptoms of osteoarthritis